A-Levels Curriculum Guide

 Politics combines well with all humanities and arts subjects.
 The skills you develop will be transferable to other subjects and will support your studies generally.
 This course is heavily essay based.

-PSYCHOLOGY - Block C - Edexcel/Pearson
+PSYCHOLOGY - Edexcel/Pearson

 Lessons 6.75 hours total per week.